GulamMurtuzaHussain/Landmine-Soft-Internship-Project/README.md

 ```

-## Steps to run the project locally
+## Steps To Run The Project Locally

 - 1. Open VS Code and run:
       ```